SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 ### [ModuleName]_Model.lua with kind of "classes" for single instance

-As mentioned before, there is also the more complex module type, providing kind of “classes” (LUA does not support classes but tables can be used in some senses…) for object-oriented programming.
+As mentioned before, there is also the more complex module type, providing kind of “classes” (LUA does not support classes but tables can be used in a comparable way …) for object-oriented programming.
 There are some differences.

 Again, create a table to hold all module relevant parameters + functions to return this at the end of this script.
 As this time the module will provide the possibility to create objects with internal parameters + functions you will need to have a “create”-function to return this object.
 For this you can use something like: